luweiguo511/BankSwitch/README.md

 -	6-axis IMU (Inertial Measurement Unit): TDK InvenSense ICM-20648 with SPI interface
 ### Software Requirements ###
 - Simplicity Studio v5
-- Gecko SDK v3.1 (GSDK) or obove with the Bluetooth Stack (v3.1.1) installed
+- Gecko SDK v3.1 (GSDK) or above with the Bluetooth Stack (v3.1.1) installed
-- EFRConnect Mobile App
+- EFR Connect Mobile App
 -	•	If you have problem to access Google Play in china mainland, try link here
 -	•	If you have problem to access Apple store or don’t have an account, try link here.